Apur0y/Nonus/README.md

 # Nonus
 We are here.
 The ptofile will be set soon.
-Need to work on the project
+Need to work on the project.
+Assignment coming today.